ltu-tmmoa/responsive-rooms/docs/master.md

     HTTP/1.1 204 NO CONTENT

+__Response if the identified sensor doesn't exist:__

+    HTTP/1.1 404 NOT FOUND

 ### The Actuator Collection

 This corresponds exactly to the Sensor Collection, but with the difference that